How DiligenceDesk reads federal data.

 The eight federal data sources.

 Every source is queried in real time.
-Responses are cached in Vercel KV for up to twenty-four hours per query to reduce upstream rate-limit pressure.
+Responses are cached in Upstash Redis for up to twenty-four hours per query to reduce upstream rate-limit pressure.
 No proprietary or paywalled datasets are used.

 SAM.gov